NeowayLabs/azure-orchestration/README.md

 - `dev` (default)
 - `stg`
-- `prd`

 ### Provisioning

 __Important note:__ Each terraform.tfvars for an enviroment has a variable `trusted_ip`.
-It determines an IP address to allow inbound ssh on a virtual machine.
+It determines an IP address to allow inbound ssh into virtual machines.
 Make sure you set it to a secure ip address.
-(NOT GOOD IDEA) Or leave it open to the internet (:boom:).

 Create the `dev` environment:

- 1. Step into `terraform` directory.
+ 1. For the very first time and every new module you must initialize the Terraform.

     ```console
-    $ cd terraform
+    $ make terraform-init env=dev
     ```

- 1. Generate an execution plan for Terraform and make sure you acknowledge the execution plan before you apply the changes.

-    ```console
-    $ make terraform-plan env=dev
-    ```

  1. Apply Terraform to create the infrastructure.
+Make sure you acknowledge the execution plan before you apply the changes.

     ```console
-    $ make terraform-apply
+    $ make terraform-apply env=dev
     ```

 ### Configuring

 Configure the `dev` environment:

- 1. Step into `ansible` directory.
+ 1. Run ansible playbook to cargo virtual machines.

     ```console
-    $ cd ansible
-    ```

- 1. Setup ansible requirements with docker.

-    ```console
-    $ make docker-build
-    ```

- 1. Apply ansible playbook to cargo virtual machines.

-    ```console
-    $ make cargo
+    $ make ansible-playbook env=dev playbook=cargo
     ```